nepalez/attestor/README.md

 Instead of collecting errors inside the object, the module defines two instance methods:

 * `validate!` raises an exception (`Attestor::InvalidError`), that carries errors outside of the object.
 * `validate` - the safe version of `validate!`.
-It rescues an exception and returns special result object, that carries error info outside of the object.
+It rescues from the exception and returns a report object, that carries the exception as well as its error messages.

-The object stays untouched (and can be made immutable).
+In both cases the inspected object stays untouched (and can be made immutable).

 Installation
 ------------